okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-universal-logout-overview/index.md

 ### Endpoint authentication

 The request to the Universal Logout endpoint requires authentication so that your app knows the request is coming from Okta.
-When the app launches, Okta should be able to support your existing API authentication scheme, especially if it's one of the following:
+Okta should be able to support your existing API authentication scheme, especially if it's one of the following:

 * OAuth 2.0 Bearer token, for example: `Authorization: Bearer X1234`
 * API key sent in a custom HTTP header

 ### Logout request

 When a user should be logged out of the app, Okta makes a POST request to the Universal Logout endpoint.
-The request includes a JSON object that describes the user to be logged out.
+The request includes a JSON object in the request body that describes the user to be logged out.

 By default, the user's email address identifies them.
 If an app supports provisioning with Okta, then the user identifier within the app identifies them.
 The user identifier is sent in the format defined by [Subject Identifiers for Security Event Tokens](https://datatracker.ietf.org/doc/html/draft-ietf-secevent-subject-identifiers-18) as either an `EmailSubject` or `Opaque` identifier.